Need Help? Give us a call.

-(If you don’t know, a web host is a company that provides you space to store and display your content, whether it’s a personal blog or an e-store.
-You’ll want to pay special attention to web hosts with good customer service, unlimited bandwidth or disk space, and low downtime allowances.
-Here’s a guide to what you should look for.)
+(If you don’t know, a web host is a company that provides you space to store and display your content, whether it’s a personal blog or an ecommerce store.
+You’ll want to pay special attention to web hosts with good customer service, unlimited bandwidth or disk space, and low downtime allowances.)

 These small business services can’t go ignored—especially since an online presence, in this day and age, is an absolute must.
 Here are a few web hosting small business services that check all the right boxes for small business owners.

 Unlimited hosting, unlimited domains, unlimited bandwidth, free advertising credits, free web apps and tools, and high-quality customer support: that’s what you get for just under $6/month with HostGator’s Business plan.
 If you’re taking it slow, you can pay even less for just the basics, however.
 As far as web hosting small business services go, checking this one out is a must.

 Although you won’t get any Google AdWords marketing credits with SiteGround, you will be working with a 99.9% uptime guarantee.
 This means your website should be as safe, secure, and operational as you want and need.
 And if your small business plan includes a WordPress blog, SiteGround might be especially enticing.
 Plus, they carry out daily server backups to make sure your content is well cared for.

 With an intuitive control panel and generous guarantees, Netfirms also provides marketing credits, website templates, and a 24/7 customer service team to call home about.
 They’ll also help you search for, register, and secure a domain name if you haven’t yet.

 On top of the regular features, InMotion Hosting also promises benefits like unlimited company email addresses, easy website expansion plans, and more that might be very appealing to a small business owner.